osmandapp/web/main/docs/user/plugins/weather.md

 Interactive weather map layers allow you to watch for current temperature and weather conditions in your city or any other location on the interactive global map.

 :::tip NOTE
-The Contour Lines plugin is a paid feature of the OsmAnd app.
+The Weather plugin is a paid feature of the OsmAnd app.
 :::

 ## Overview